carrot/roots-css-pipeline/README.md

 ##### minify
 Minfifies the output.
 Default is `false`.

+##### opts
+Options to be passed into the minifier.
+Only does anything useful when minify is true.
+Possible options can be seen [here](https://github.com/GoalSmashers/clean-css#how-to-use-clean-css-programmatically).

 ### License & Contributing

 - Details on the license [can be found here](LICENSE.md)